RanNewUser/SlidingImages/README.md

-# coolWebsite is a cool parallel animation, to access it you need to have VSC and Live server (an extension in VSC) you copy the code and voila! you got it!
+# coolWebsite is a website that has parallel animation, to access it you need to have VSC and Live server (an extension in VSC) you copy the code and voila! you got it!ç
+(also some of the images don't work so take that in mind)